-The provisions of SIA Standard 118 provide a little more latitude: complaints regarding defects can be lodged at any time during the first two years from date of acceptance.
-The warranty period then runs for another three years, but any defects must be reported immediately.
-However, the SIA standard only applies if expressly agreed to.
+The provisions of the SIA 118 norm are more generous: defects can be reported at any time during the first two years from the date of purchase.
+The warranty period then runs for another three years.
+During this time, any defects must be reported immediately.
+However, SIA 118 only applies if explicitly agreed upon.